Paperspace/Flask-Template-App/README.md

-# Flask Template Paperspace App
+# Run a Flask app on Paperspace

 ## Intro

-This is a template Flask app that can be run on Paperspace.
-This repo is to be used as a reference for users who are looking to create their own Flask app on Paperspace.
+This is a template for users looking to deploy their own Flask app on Paperspace.

-- The Flask app is located in `app/main.py`
+- The [Flask](https://flask.palletsprojects.com) app code is located in `app/main.py`
-- The Dockerfile is used to create an image which was pushed as a public image to [paperspace/flask-template-app:latest](https://hub.docker.com/repository/docker/paperspace/flask-template-app)
+- The Dockerfile is used to create an image which was pushed as a public image to [paperspace/flask-template-app:latest](https://hub.docker.com/repository/docker/paperspace/flask-template-app/general)
-- The above image can be deployed to Paperspace using the deployment spec located in `paperspace.yaml`
+- The above image can be deployed to Paperspace using the [app config](https://docs-next.paperspace.com/deploying/app-config) located at `paperspace.yaml`

 ## Project Structure

 ```
 ├── Dockerfile
 ├── requirements.txt